sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Ask if they offer any help in terms of relocation.

 Many companies offer a housing stipend (a bit of money, often taxable).
-Some will put you up in subsidized or free housing (Amazon, Apple etc).
+Some will put you up in subsidized or free housing (Amazon, Apple, etc).

-Ask if they cover flight.
-If you are going to San Francisco, $500-750 round trip after tax as a guide.
+Ask if they cover flights.
+If you are going to San Francisco, use $500-750 round trip after tax as a guide.
 New York is a lot cheaper.

 Some people prefer spending a few days in a hotel at their company's expense